Duofiller/docs/index.md

 <img src="/static/flammable.png" alt="drawing" style="width:200px;"/>
 <br>
 <br>
 Never use the filler to fill flammable liquids.
-Never use it with beverage that has more than 30% alcohol concentration.
-Only use for beverages and the recommended cleaning agents, never use it to fill chemicals<br>
+Never use it with beverages that has more than 30% alcohol concentration.
+Use only for beverages and the recommended cleaning agents, never use it to fill chemicals<br>
 <br>
 <br>
 <img src="/static/spray.png" alt="drawing" style="width:200px;"/>